Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

-Estimation of $t(x)$ and $A$ using separate objective functions rather than jointly with dehazed output estimation may result in sub-optimal image reconstruction~\cite{li2017aod}.
-Even when $t(x)$ and $A$ are estimated using reconstruction loss of the dehazed output through Equation~(\ref{eq_dehaze}), sub-optimal image reconstruction may take place, as the reconstruction loss will essentially represent the aggregate of the individual losses in the estimated $t(x)$ and $A$.
+Estimation of $t(x)$ and $A$ using separate objective functions or using the reconstruction loss of the dehazed output through (\ref{eq_dehaze}) may restrict the image reconstruction that results in dehazing~\cite{li2017aod}.
+This is because the dehazing process using a predefined model does not possess the flexibility to adapt to the possible inaccuracies in the estimates of $t(x)$ and $A$.
+Therefore, in spite of the fact that haze in images is due to the model in (\ref{eq_HazeForm}), a dehazing model that is estimated jointly with $t(x)$ and $A$ may be better suited as it would be capable of adapting to the errors in $t(x)$ and $A$.

 A few recently developed deep learning based methods consider end-to-end training for dehazing without estimating the transmission map and atmospheric light.
-A couple of such techniques \cite{qu2019enhanced, ren2018gated, sharma2020scale} have been found to perform very well on images with less amount of haze, but do not often work satisfactorily for a wide range of haze density.
-Absence of guidance by an appropriate transmission map may be a pivotal reason for this observation, as a transmission map essentially provides the amount of haze at image pixels and its use might make a model aware of the amount of dehazing required.
+Such techniques \cite{qu2019enhanced, ren2018gated} have been found to perform very well on images with lower amounts of haze, but they often do not work satisfactorily for a wide range of haze density.
+The absence of guidance by an appropriate transmission map may be a pivotal reason for this observation, as a transmission map essentially provides the amount of haze at image pixels and its use might make a model aware of the degree of dehazing required.

-With the motivation to overcome the above issues, we use a separate deep dehazing network along with transmission map and atmospheric light estimation models.
-The dehazing network takes an hazy image along with its estimated transmission map and atmospheric light as inputs, and updates the two estimates iteratively.
-The dehazing network guided by the updated transmission map and atmospheric light reconstructs the optimal dehazed image.
+With the motivation to address the above issues, we use a separate end-to-end deep dehazing module along with deep estimators of haze parameters, that is, transmission map and atmospheric light (See Fig.~\ref{ga}).
+The advantage reaped is empirically demonstrated in Section~\ref{tab: formulavsIPUDN}.
+Our dehazing module takes a hazy image along with its estimated transmission map and atmospheric light as inputs, and updates the two estimates using a couple of updater networks.
+Then the dehazing network in the module progressively reconstructs the optimal dehazed image with guidance from the updated transmission map and atmospheric light.
+While the progressive updating of the haze parameters facilitates rectification of their estimates with the target to yield better dehazed outputs, the progressive dehazing jointly with the updating allows its adaptation to inaccuracies in the computed haze parameters.
+The advantages of the various components of our approach are shown in Section~\ref{sec: ablation}.